BARV Series Tri-Clamp Air Relief Valve

-The BARVE Air Relief Valves are used primarily when removal of air from a line without loss of product is a concern.
-How it functions is a ferrule, a housing with a plastic ball, and a vent pipe all connected using standard tri-clamps.
-This design will not let air enter the line under negative pressure, It is also double seated.
+The BARVE Air Relief Valves are used primarily when air removal from a line without product loss is a concern.
+How it functions is a ferrule, a housing with a plastic ball, and a vent pipe, all connected using standard tri-clamps.
+This design will not let air enter the line under negative pressure; It is also double seated.

-A vacuum will cause the valve to open slightly, but not fully as that would cause the entire line to drain quickly.
-The polymer ball moves freely and depending on pressure conditions will close against the upper or lower seat.
-This valve is not designed for use in operation with liquids having less than 1.0 specific gravity.
+A vacuum will cause the valve to open slightly, but not entirely as that would cause the entire line to drain quickly.
+Depending on pressure conditions, the polymer ball moves freely and will close against the upper or lower seat.
+This valve is not designed for operation with liquids with less than 1.0 specific gravity.

 - Bleeding of a tube line where an air pocket has formed.
 This application calls for installation at the top of the tube.

 - Bleeding of a tube on the suction side of a pump.
 The suction side is bled automatically, before the pump starts, establishing a vacuum.
-Binding of air to liquid will be prevented, and so will subsequent cavitation.
-In this application, the valve is mounted in front of the pump, on the top of the inlet tube.
+The binding of air to liquid will be prevented, and so will subsequent cavitation.
+In this application, the valve is mounted on the top of the inlet tube in front of the pump.

 - No special tools required

 - Ball and gaskets are replaceable